 Well, it doesn't have to be.

-Well, the Keepa browser extension for Chrome is an awesome (FREE) tool to help sellers make better buying decisions.
+The Keepa browser extension for Chrome is an awesome tool that helps you make better buying decisions.

 If you know how to read a Keepa chart, you can use it to research price and rank history, as well as Amazon selling activity.
 Keepa charts are available for most products in the Amazon catalog.

 The big question is, how do we read and interpret the data on those Keepa graphs?

 In today's post, we're going to share with you exactly how to read a Keepa chart as an Amazon seller.
 You will be able to use this information from the Keepa graphs to make better buying decisions.

 Now you can stop being surprised by sudden drops in price, spikes in ranks, or Amazon “jumping in” on a product you just purchased (ugh – the worst!).

 First, let’s take a look at some of the key elements on the Keepa graph.